akvamassa/html-css-tutor/README.md

 # html-css-tutor
-Implement of Minin Vladislav's tutorial
+Implementation of Minin Vladilen's HTML and CSS tutorials